Alucard222/highestScore-hadoop/README.md

 # highestScore-hadoop

-use hadoop to calculate the highest score in each class. this is a Maven project input files are in the folder input/
+use hadoop to calculate the highest score in each class.<br />
+this is a Maven project.<br />
+input files are in the folder input/ <br />